 While more a ‘service’ than ‘software’, consider a plan for backing up the files you create with all this software!
 I recommend a physical home back up solution that you perform at least monthly (preferably more often) in addition to a cloud backup of your most important files.
 For the latter, DropBox is my choice–sign up for free!

 One must, after all, be able to compose, format, and publish the thesis.
-For this category, Microsoft Word for Mac (2011) was the clear winner (amzn).
-If I were on a PC, I would use the Windows version.
+Some use Scrivener for this (see above), and that is an option.
+Other opt for Microsoft Word (amzn).
 While Pages for Mac has some nice features, OpenOffice is capable, too, and I’ve heard a few, mostly those working with the Hebrew language extensively, recommend Mellel (amzn) I have years of experience on Word and it is very widely used.
 Further, the University of Michigan Library has published a pdf online entitled “Using Microsoft Word 2011 (Mac) for Your Dissertation” to help!
 If you’re using Word for Mac for academic writing, it’s a must-read.

 Yes.
 WordPress.
 Starting a blog and writing consistently can not only have a positive impact on your thesis, but it can help you develop professionally and even advance your career.
+I am convinced my blog contributed to a committee’s decision to award one of Edinburgh’s most competitive scholarships, worth around $65,000 over three years.
 I have a whole article on just this subject called Start an Academic Blog.